Paopun20/PyNES.Emulator/README.md

 ## Fix for me? ( Contributing )

 Pull requests are welcome!
-If you want to contribute, please fork the repository and submit a pull request with your changes, and pls test your code and submit with a detailed description of the changes and screenshots of test results.
+If you want to contribute, please fork the repository and submit a pull request with your changes.
+Please test your code and submit it with a detailed description of the changes and screenshots of the test results.

 ## License